sapegin/washingcode-book/manuscript/070_Naming_is_hard.md

 expect(x()).resolves.toBe(42)
 -->

-In both cases, the `result` and the `data` variables don’t add much to the code.
+In both cases, the `result`, and `data` variables don’t add much to the code.
 The names aren’t adding new information, and the code is short enough to be inlined:

 <!--
 const handleUpdateResponse = x => x